jarad/jarad.github.com/_posts/2020-03-10-Flatten-the-curve-for-covid19.md

 ## Summary

-COVID19 is worse than the flu because we have no immunity, it is 5-40 times more deadly, and will quickly overburden our healthcare system treating patients with symptoms severe enough to be hospitalized.
+COVID19 is worse than the flu because we have no immunity, it is 5-40 times more deadly, and will quickly overburden our healthcare system due to the need to treat patients with symptoms severe enough to be hospitalized.

 If you want to read more,
 the best single source for information that I've found is
 <https://www.flattenthecurve.com/>.

+I hope you will [do your part](https://www.flattenthecurve.com/#Do) to #flattenthecurve.